kivattt/fen.nvim/README.md

 ```

 ## TODO
-Disable search highlighting for the fen popup window
+Disable search highlighting for the fen popup window\
-Don't change the terminal title
+Don't change the terminal title\
+Allow setting no\_write to false, right now it does nothing